 In 2014, a brutal attack was carried out by 8 extremists at the Kunming railway station killing 33 and injuring over 140.
 Although tourists may not be directly targeted, these types of incidents may occur in popular tourist locations.
 Particular caution should be expressed within the Xinjiang area.

 Petty crime is far more common than violent crime in the country.
-Take normal safety precautions in securing your belongings, money and be aware in busy areas.
+The best travel advice for China is for visitors to take normal safety precautions in securing your belongings, money and be aware in busy areas.
 Stay away from isolated areas and take caution when on remote parts of China's Great Wall.
 Incidents of muggings have been reported in such areas although these are infrequent.
 Be wary of show touts who will try and sell you expensive and overpriced outings in the area of around Wangfujing.

 Scam artists target tourists in China - some will dress as officials such as the police and demand funds are transferred for the investigation of identity theft or money laundering investigation.
 There are also scams involving Chinese criminals who will invite visitors out for tea and not pay which can leave the foreign visitor with a large bill.